 Performs necessary operation and maintenance checks to insure that building utility related systems are operating as efficiently (energy consumption, water use, etc.) as possible, with minimum losses and optimum applied capacity.

 Maintains utility equipment in good operating condition as it applies to oily, packing, cleaning, adjustments, and safety conditions.

-Performs preventive and corrective maintenance and emergency repairs as needed by the equipment and systems for which responsible to provide continued utility system operation.
+Performs preventive and corrective maintenance and emergency repairs as required by the equipment and systems for which responsible to provide continued utility system operation.

 Insures the proper housekeeping conditions are maintained in mechanical rooms via proper storage of equipment and supplies.
 Performs miscellaneous clean up as necessary.

 Operates two-way radio communications for normal, alarm, and emergency dispatch in a professional manner.
-Replies to WPMS alarms as required in a timely and professional manner.
+Responds to WPMS alarms as required in a timely and professional manner.

 Operates computer workstations for monitoring and operational status of equipment and systems where applicable.